14 FAM 760

 14 FAM 761.3 Authorized Users

 a.
-The Department determines access to the DPO using the same rules as those used to determine which individuals are authorized to use the diplomatic pouch for personal mail, as set out in 14 FAM 724.2.
+The Department determines access to the DPO using the same rules as those used to determine which individuals are authorized to use the diplomatic pouch for personal mail, as set out in 14 FAM 724.2, paragraph b.
 In general, U.S. citizen employees who have duty-free import privileges and certain authorized contractors may use the DPO (see 14 FAM 724.2, paragraphs b and c).
+Not all employees have duty-free import privileges all the time.
+At an embassy, diplomatic agents and members of their families do (VCDR Article 36 and 37.1), but A&T staff only have duty-free import privileges at the time of first installation (VCDR Article 37.2).
+At consular posts, consular officers and their family members have duty-free import privileges (VCCR Article 50(1)(b); consular employees only have duty-free import privileges at the time of first installation.
+(Note that bilateral agreements may extend greater import privileges to A&T staff and consular employees at specific locations.)
 At post, the sponsoring agency must subscribe to ICASS Basic Package and Mail and Messenger Services (6 FAH-5 H-352.3-1).

 (1) Schools are not authorized to use the DPO for personal mail or to ship supplies such as books and equipment.
 U.S. Despatch Agencies are authorized to provide shipping services on behalf of U.S. Government-sponsored schools abroad.
 Books as well as other educational supplies and equipment will be forwarded to the appropriate consolidated receiving point (CRP) by contract commercial suppliers for onward shipment to post through the U.S. Despatch Agency (DA) (see 14 FAM 315.1); and